Create and run a job that uses GPUs

 Create an example job that uses GPUs

-The following sections explain how to create an example job for different GPU machine types.
-The example jobs all install GPU drivers automatically and directly define VM resources.
+The following sections explain how to create an example job for each GPU machine type using the recommended options.
+Specifically, the example jobs all install GPU drivers automatically, all directly define VM resources, and either specify the provisioning method or use the default provisioning method.

-You can create a job that uses GPUs for accelerator-optimized VMs using the gcloud CLI, Batch API, Java, or Python.
+You can create a job that uses GPUs for A3 VMs through Dynamic Workload Scheduler using gcloud CLI or Batch API.

 gcloud